These aromatic Orange and Blueberry Spelt Muffins are fluffy soft and super delicious!

 1 cup frozen blueberries + 1 tablespoon spelt flour

-Place the cut orange along with the orange juice into a food processor and blitz until the orange is broken up into very small pieces (you do not want big bits of rind so keep blitzing until really small).
+3. Place the cut orange and orange juice into a food processor.
+Process until the orange is broken up into very small pieces (you want the rind to be very small).

-Bake for 20 minutes or until a rich golden brown colour on the top.
-Can be served immediately
+10. Bake for 20 minutes or until a rich golden-brown colour develops on the top.
+Can be served immediately or stored in an airtight container in the fridge for several days.

 MAKES 13 SMALL MUFFINS